fumlig/libchess/docs/chess.md

 Undo move.

 Undo move on given position by updating internal state.
+The undo data used should be the one returned when making the move.

 #### Parameters